webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 }
 ```

-And now the numbers a little more stable.
+And now the numbers are a little more stable.

 {{{example url="../webgpu-timing-with-timestamp-w-average.html"}}}

 ## <a id="a-timing-helper"></a> Using a helper

-For me, I find all of this a little tedious
-and probably easy to get something wrong.
+For me, I find all of this a little tedious and probably easy to get something
+wrong.
+We had to make 3 things, a querySet and 2 buffers.
+We had to change our
+renderPassDescriptor.
+We had to resolve the results and copy to a mappable
+buffer.

-One way to fix this would be to make a class
-to helps us do the timing.
-For example,
+One way to make this less tedious would be to make a class to helps us do the
-after we make a pass with a timestamp we
-have to resolve it and copy it to a mappable
-buffer[^use-on-gpu]

-[^use-on-gpu]: If some how we were going to
-use the result only on the GPU itself we might
-not need to copy it.

-Here's on example of a helper that might
-help with some of these issues.
+timing.
+Here's on example of a helper that might help with some of these issues.

 ```js
 function assert(cond, msg = '') {